ecodistricthamptonroads/EcoDistricts-Hampton-Roads/README.md

 ## Run Instructions

-### Production (on AWS Terminal or SSH into AWS Host)
+### Production (in AWS Terminal or SSH into AWS Host)

-Enter 'npm run build'
+Once in the AWS terminal, enter 'npm run build'

 ## Troubleshooting Development

 ### Merge Conflicts

-Occur when someone is pushing code to a repository that has changed (i.e. Billy and Caleb download the code.
+Occurs when someone is pushing code to a repository that has changed (i.e. Billy and Caleb download the code and both makes changes to the same file.
 Caleb pushes his changes.
 Then Billy pushes.
-There will be a conflict because the code Billy is pushing too has been changed by Caleb.)
+There will be a conflict because the code Billy is pushing has been changed by Caleb and Git does not know what code to keep.)

 To fix, look at list of displayed conflicts and correct each individually.
 Create another commit and push.